-- CDA type I: This variant causes mild anemia and is usually diagnosed in early childhood.
-It can cause iron overload and is usually treated with chelation therapy, which helps remove excess iron from the body.
-Yellowing of the eyes and skin (jaundice) is usually seen.
+CDA type 1 causes mild anemia.
+Doctors usually diagnose it in early childhood.
+It can cause iron overload.
+The usual treatment for this type is chelation therapy, which helps remove excess iron from the body.
+Yellowing of the eyes and skin is common in people who have this condition.

-- CDA type II: This variant may be mild to severe and is usually diagnosed in the early teens.
-It can lead to gallstones, heart disease, diabetes and cirrhosis.
+CDA type 2 may be mild to severe.
+Doctors usually diagnose it in the early teens.
+It can lead to:

-- CDA type III: This causes relatively mild symptoms and is usually diagnosed during adulthood.
+CDA type 3 causes relatively mild symptoms.
+People with this type usually receive a diagnosis during adulthood.
 It may lead to vision impairment and cancer of the white blood cells.

-As with any blood test, there are minimal risks of experiencing minor bruising at the needle site.
-In rare cases, the vein may become swollen after blood is drawn.
-If this occurs, it can be treated by applying a warm compress to the spot several times each day.
-Ongoing bleeding can be a problem if you suffer from a bleeding disorder, or if you are taking blood-thinning medication such as warfarin (Coumadin) or aspirin.
+As with any blood test, this test has a minimal risk of causing minor bruising at the needle site.
+In rare cases, the vein may swell after blood is drawn.
+If this occurs, apply a warm compress to the spot several times each day.
+Ongoing bleeding can be a problem if you have a bleeding disorder or if you’re taking a blood thinner such as warfarin (Coumadin) or aspirin.